yigalagam/Climate/README.md

 # Climate

-This project explored raw climate data downloaded from the NOAA website.
+This project explores raw climate data downloaded from the NOAA website.
 Please unzip the data files before trying it out.